GEO SEO vs Traditional SEO: What to Change for AI Visibility

 In other words, generative engine optimization strategies focus less on playing to a search engine’s algorithm and more on feeding the AI the content it wants to summarize.

-Beyond Keywords: What GEO Prioritizes
+Beyond Keywords: What GEO Prioritizes for LLM Inclusion

 Unlike traditional SEO, GEO doesn’t chase keywords—it engineers content for LLM consumption.
 That means: